-- Intangible personal property - Household goods and furniture used in the owner's home, including built-in equipment such as ranges, dishwashers, and disposals, but this exemption does not apply to household goods used in hotels, rooming houses, apartments, or other places of business - Wearing apparel - Watercraft and motors assessed at less than \$50 c.
+- Intangible personal property - ◆ Household goods and furniture used in the owner's home, including built-in equipment such as ranges, dishwashers, and disposals, but this exemption does not apply to household goods used in hotels, rooming houses, apartments, or other places of business, including household goods in second homes which may be periodically rented during the year. - Wearing apparel - Watercraft and motors assessed at less than \$50 c.
 Administration of Property Taxes